 “When you have a ‘great’ conversation … read a ‘great’ book … or see a ‘great’ documentary … what grabs you?
 Is it the litany of small details?
 Or the golden thread that unites them?

-“More often, for most of us, it’s the latter.
+“More often than not, for most of us, it’s the latter.

 “And the more you ‘get’ the core idea behind a story, a speech, a revelation … the more memorable that one core message becomes.